 She is an active member of St. Anthony Park Lutheran Church in St. Paul and is part of the Twin Cities Sacred Harp Singing community.
-She and her husband, Craig, have two grown children.
+She and her husband, Craig, have two adult children.
 Her son and daughter-in-law are both graduates of Augsburg College.

 - Ph.D. in History of Christianity, Luther Seminary, St. Paul, MN